- Event

 Traditional art Ondeko (Demon Drumming) Bonfire (takigi) Noh PerformancesUshio Shrine Festival Yoimiya Dedication Firelit Noh (6.12)

 Ushio Shrine is a venerable old shrine that is descended from Izumo Taisha Shrine.
 The Noh stage is also prestigious and dignified, and is almost the largest Noh stage on Sado Island.
 The history of the firelit Noh stage is one of the oldest on Sado Island.
 The Tenno Festival Yoimiya is dedicated to firewood Noh on the Noh stage.
 Onidaiko (devil drums) from Lagoon and Agata are also dedicated.
-In the main festival, miko (shrine maiden) dances and daikoku dances are performed.
+In the main festival, miko (shrine maiden) dances, daikoku dances, and a portable shrine procession are performed.
 The portable shrine procession is performed, and onidaiko (devil drummers) go from house to house to perform the parade.

 Kuninaka area -